nzakas/understandinges6/manuscript/09-Classes.md

 A> Foo = "baz";
 A> ```
 A>
 A> In this code, the `Foo` inside of the class constructor is a separate binding than the `Foo` outside of the class.
-The internal `Foo` is defined as if it's a `const` and so cannot be overwritten, which means and error is thrown when an attempt is made to do so; the external `Foo` is defined as if it's a `let` declaration and so its value may be overwritten at any time.
+The internal `Foo` is defined as if it's a `const` and so cannot be overwritten, which means an error is thrown when an attempt is made to do so; the external `Foo` is defined as if it's a `let` declaration and so its value may be overwritten at any time.

 ## Class Expressions